embermap/emberconf2020-tailwind-css-best-practices/README.md

 Try to encapsulate the measured text in a component.
 Notice how you can lay it out with flexbox.

+## 7: Layout with Grid

+Build with flexbox first.
+Then refactor to grid.

+Grid is amazing.
+Gap is amazing.

+## 8: Exercise: Practice with Grid

 ---

 - Rely on the default theme, extend as necessary